MarzieAmiri/Bayesian-conformal-uncertainty-quantification/README.md

-# Hierarchical Conformal Prediction for Hospital Length of Stay
+# Bayesian-Conformal Uncertainty Quantification for Hierarchical Data

 Code for our paper in *Scientific Reports* (Nature, 2026).